Mariupol hospital airstrike: Bombing

-A children's and maternity hospital in Mariupol (Maternity Hospital No 3) was bombed several times by Russian forces from the air during the ceasefire.
+A children's and maternity hospital in Mariupol (Maternity Hospital No. 3) was bombed several times by Russian forces from the air during the ceasefire.

 Ukrainian authorities described the damage to the hospital as "colossal".
 Video footage following the attacks showed "much of the front of the building ... ripped away" and "mangled cars burning outside".
-Hospital wards were "reduced to a wreckage, walls [had] collapsed, rubble cover[ed] medical equipment, windows [were] blown out and shattered glass [was] everywhere".
+Hospital wards were "reduced to a wreckage, walls had collapsed, rubble covered medical equipment, windows were blown out and shattered glass was everywhere".

 Ukrainian president Volodymyr Zelenskyy stated that people had "hidden" from the attack in time, minimising the number of casualties.

 Victims

 On 9 March 2022, the Donetsk Oblast governor stated that 17 people, including women in labour, were injured in the bombing.
 "Women, newborns and medical staff were killed" according to neurologist Oleksandra Shcherbet.
 On 10 March, local authorities stated that one girl and two other people had been killed in the bombing.

-An unnamed pregnant woman photographed in the bombing was moved to another hospital and died after her child was stillborn.
+Irina Kalinina, a pregnant woman photographed in the bombing was moved to another hospital and died after her child was stillborn.
 She had suffered numerous injuries in the bombing, including a crushed pelvis and detached hip, which contributed to the stillbirth of her child.
 The doctors operated on them by candlelight.

-Another pregnant woman photographed in the bombing, Marianna Vyshegirskaya (née Podgurskaya), a popular Instagram blogger, gave birth to a daughter the following day.
-In early April, Vyshegirskaya filmed an interview in which she said that the hospital was not hit with an airstrike but rather "shelling", which the Associated Press described as contradicted by evidence.
-Vyshegirskaya gave an interview to the BBC in May, where she said that the hospital was working and that no Ukrainian military was stationed in the maternity building, contradicting Russian claims that the hospital was not functional and had been taken over by soldiers.
+Another pregnant woman photographed in the bombing, Marianna Vyshemirskaya (née Podgurskaya), a popular Instagram blogger, gave birth to a daughter the following day.
+In early April, Vyshemirskaya filmed an interview in which she said that the hospital was not hit with an airstrike but rather "shelling", which the Associated Press described as contradicted by evidence.
+Vyshemirskaya gave an interview to the BBC in May, where she said that the hospital was working and that no Ukrainian military was stationed in the maternity building, contradicting Russian claims that the hospital was not functional and had been taken over by soldiers.
+However, she did report she witnessed Ukrainian soldiers in the oncology unit of the hospital, a building immediately opposite the maternity unit.